 - Premium utilizes dedicated multithreaded cluster cloud computing technology to significantly speed up processing so you receive results in a fraction of the time.

 - Premium includes the option for interpretation of human genetic data including identification of pathologic variants.

-- Example: converting a whole genome 100GB FASTQ file to VCF using SamTools or GATK can take 12 hours or more but with EvE Premium the conversion time just several hours.
+- Example: converting a whole genome 100GB FASTQ file to VCF using SamTools or GATK can take several days or more but with EvE Premium the conversion time just several hours.

 - All the features of EvE Premium and

 - Premium Batch includes the ability to process multiple files at a single time, all with incredible speed.

 - Simultaneously convert a batch of up to 100 whole genomes from FASTQ to VCF in just hours.

 EvE v3 supports the following (please note that some functionality is only available in EvE Premium and EvE Premium Batch):